bufbuild-ru/docs/blog/remote-packages-remote-plugins-approaching-v1/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Remote packages and remote plugins are approaching v1!"
-  tagline: "December 1, 2022"
 ---

+# Remote packages and remote plugins are approaching v1!

 Remote packages are now called "generated SDKs".
 See the [documentation](/docs/bsr/generated-sdks/overview/index.md) for more information.